open-decision/open-decision-prototype/README.md

 # Open Decision

 This is the first prototype of Open Decision.
 Open Decision is an Open Source Decision Automation System optimized for legal processes.
-A new frontend is being

 Further information about the project on www.open-decision.org